 What was once a sleepy farming village has exploded into Spain’s bustling capital.
-Glitzy avenues rub elbows with immigrant neighborhoods and the cultural stamp left by the Bourbon and Hapsburg dynasties is evident in Madrid’s offering in museums, theatre and gastronomy.
+Glitzy avenues rub elbows with immigrant neighborhoods and the cultural stamp left by the Bourbon and Hapsburg dynasties is evident in Madrid’s offering in museums, theater and gastronomy.
 No visit to Spain would be complete without sampling Madrid’s grilled pig’s ear or tripe stew, gawking at Spain’s artistic heritage in the Prado or Reina Sofia museums, or bar and tapas hopping in La Latina and trendy Malasaña.
-Madrid is known for its marcha, or nightlife plus wide array of cultural offerings, from concerts, to theater, to dance and even poker competitions.
-The European Poker Tour 2012 final table set was based in Madrid, and the Festival de Otoño a Primavera is held from fall to spring each year in the capital, the city’s major performing arts festival.
+Madrid is known for its ‘marcha’, or nightlife plus wide array of cultural offerings, from concerts, to theater, to dance.

 Salamanca – A Scholar’s Haven

 Spain’s definition of a university town is embodied in Salamanca, a small city a few hours outside of Madrid.
 Students congregate in the gorgeous baroque Plaza Mayor, take class in sandstone buildings, and enjoy a rocking nightlife.
 Still, Salamanca seems to retain its small-town charm, despite the influx of foreigners hoping to learn Spanish in the city that’s said to speak its purest form.